 “I was working, making money, but I was not leading, mentoring or having an impact,” says Kimbrough.
 “So, I took Charlie’s advice and started pursuing a business school application.”

 Born in Colorado Springs, Kimbrough has lived all over the world.
-After graduating from West Point with a B.S. in Spanish and German and a minor in environmental engineering, she was seeking a smaller business school with a flexible core.
+After graduating from West Point with a B.S. in Spanish and German and a minor in environmental engineering, she sought a smaller business school with a flexible core.

 “UNC Kenan-Flagler felt like home,” says Kimbrough.